Below are a list of frequently asked questions that will help to advise students.

 No. If a student wants the equivalent of three majors, they must earn two degrees (154 required hours) with one of the degrees having two majors.
 It is not possible to declare three major fields of study for one degree, nor is it possible to have two majors for two degrees.
 Three is the maximum number of majors allowed and requires that the student earn two degrees.

 Email the instructor and/or the department chair and copy the Registrar’s Office at email@example.com.
 Be sure to include the student’s name, ID number, and the course name and number being added.
-This way, the instructor/department chair answers only one email and we can enroll the student
+If the instructor approves the add, the Registrar's Office will add the student to the class.

 A student has several options for fulfilling Centenary’s B.A. foreign language requirement (two semesters).
 They may: